factful/ocr_testing/Readme.md

 #### Abbyy

-Abbyy provides a python script.
+Abbyy provides a python script to produce basic OCR functions.

+Linux & MacOS users can invoke their script like so:

+`ABBYY_APPID="YOUR APP ID HERE" ABBYY_PWD="YOUR APP PASSWORD HERE" python process.py [path to image] [path to output]`

 ### Command Line Tools